Tinkerforge/doc/en/source/Hardware/Bricklets/Color.rst

 If you use long integration times the sensor will react slower.
 If you need fast measurements use a high gain and short integration times.

-The values to be configured depend on the application.
-Dependend on the illumination and distance to the measured object other values has to be choosen.
+The desired configuration depends on the application.
+Depending on the illumination and distance to the measured object other parameters have to be choosen.
-Brick Viewer can be used to find proper values.
+The Brick Viewer can be used to find proper values.

-If you want to use the Bricklet in sorting applications it has to be mounted in a fixed distance, with a fixed source of light (e.g. the equipped LED) and covered from interfering light.
+If you want to use the Bricklet in sorting applications it should be mounted in a fixed distance, with a fixed source of light (e.g. the equipped LED) and it should also be protected from interfering light.

 .. _color_bricklet_case: